The business landscape is changing. Many organizations now have remote workers, multiple offices, and numerous computing tools and platforms.

 Challenge #1: Financial cost

-In the long run, cloud migration can save money through increased efficiency, lower admin costs, and streamlined processes.
+In the long run, the cost of cloud migration sees returns of increased efficiency, lower admin costs, and streamlined processes.
 But getting there can still feel like an (expensive) uphill battle.

 Financial concerns touch on almost every challenge of migration.
 There’s the immediate cost to make the migration itself in addition to the long-term financial risks of low or slow adoption and training after the migration has occurred.